best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

 ### 6. Consider creating synthetic data to work on
 - Create minimal size dummy data containing edge cases to work with in the development phase.
+- The [Faker](https://faker.readthedocs.io/en/master/) package for Python and [fakeR](https://rdrr.io/cran/fakeR/src/R/fakeR.R) package for R can be used to generate synthetic data for you to use.
 - Synthetic datasets can also be used for testing or peer reviewing code to help QA either code or analysis.